bchavez/BugTrap/README.md

 ![GitHub License](https://img.shields.io/github/license/Brouilles/BugTrap)

+# What changed?
+This project is a fork of https://github.com/bchavez/BugTrap.
+With a different philosophy, **break things** and **remove deprecated stuff**.

+## Changelog:
+* Add support for VS2019 & VS2022
+* Remove BugTrap Server Application (deprecated)
+* Remove MFC support

 # BugTrap

 BugTrap is a tool to catch unhandled exceptions in **unmanaged** and **managed** .NET code.
 BugTrap also supports sending crash reports to a remote server for analysis.